YA Dystopian Novels: It’s the end of the world

 YA Dystopian novels

 The Unadjusteds is pretty much a futuristic dystopian book.
-The story follows Silver Melody who lives in a world where most of the population has modified their DNA.
+The story follows Silver Melody, who lives in a world where most of the population has modified their DNA.
 Those who are modified are called the altereds while those who don’t are called the unadjusteds.
-Silver is one of the few who hasn’t been altered and she’s pretty proud of it.
+Silver is one of the few who hasn’t been altered, and she’s pretty proud of it.
 What makes that even crazier is that her parents are the ones who created the nanite that changes your DNA.
-When the person who is in charge declares that everyone has to take the nanite people to start to run and hide.
+When the person in charge declares that everyone has to take the nanite, people start running and hiding.
 But will Silver be able to escape?

 Honestly, I just loved the idea of The Unadjusteds.
-If something like this was created I can very well see this being our world.
-I understand why people wouldn’t want to take it but the idea of it is pretty cool.
+If something like this were created, I could see this as our world.
+I understand why people wouldn’t want to take it, but the idea is pretty cool.

 Amazon | Bookshop